Marcelunio/PZAW/projekt05/README.md

 Login i hasło do admina to:
 login: admin
 hasło: admin
-Powinny one się pokazac przy inicjalizacji aplikacji
+Powinny one się pokazać przy inicjalizacji aplikacji

 #### Atrybucje:
 Cookie banner silnie inspirowany: